yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 [Auto IGNORE any account 'Loops' and Merge anyway?]
 Investment accounts can transfer cash to/from another investment account.
 This can be via Xfr, SellXfr, BuyXfr txns.
-If for example, you have Xfrs occuring to/from investment account A to/from B and you move txns from A to B, then you will end up with transactions in B that are Xfrs to/from itself (i.e. B to/from B).
+If for example, you have Xfrs occurring to/from investment account A to/from B and you move txns from A to B, then you will end up with transactions in B that are Xfrs to/from itself (i.e. B to/from B).
 This is referred to as a 'loop' and is completely illogical.
 If you select this option, then you will force the move to occur and you will create txn 'loops'.
 You can do this, and then manually edit the txns afterwards to correct the situation.
 Or you can edit the txn before the